brutusin/wava/README.md

 ```

 ### 7. Run on startup
-Optinally, create a service to run the following command at startup by the "root" user: `wava -s`.
+Optionally, create a service to run the following command at startup by the "root" user: `wava -s`.
 Details are not given here since it varies depending on the Linux distribution.

 ## Configuration
 Configuration is set in file: `$WAVA_HOME/cfg/wava.json`.
 Environment variables can be used in this file.